harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 sidebar_position: 2
 ---

 MLOps tackles the complexities of building, testing, deploying, and monitoring machine learning models in real-world environments.

 Integrating machine learning into traditional software development lifecycles poses unique challenges due to the intricacies of data, model versioning, scalability, and ongoing monitoring.

-In this tutorial, I will show you how to build and push an ML model to AWS ECR, run security scans and tests, and then deploy the model to AWS Lambda.
-We'll also add policy enforcement and monitoring for the model.
+In this tutorial, you will learn how to build and push an ML model to AWS ECR, run security scans and tests, and then deploy the model to AWS Lambda.
+You'll also add policy enforcement and monitoring for the model.

 ## The Story

 **Harness Bank** is a fictional bank that recently launched a website where clients can apply for a credit card.
 Based on the information provided in the form, their application either gets approved or denied in seconds.
 What powers this online credit card application is a machine learning (ML) model that is trained on data so that the decision is accurate and free of any bias.
 Right now, the process to update the ML model is manual.
 A data scientist builds a new image locally, runs tests, and manually ensures that the model passes the required threshold for accuracy and fairness.
-Our job is to automate this process and increase the velocity for build and delivery.
+Your task is to automate this process and increase the velocity for build and delivery.

 ## Design and Architecture